-The Old Testament nation of saints was called Israel because that was the name that God gave to Jacob, the father of that nation (Gen. 32:28).
+The Old Testament nation of saints was called Israel because that was the name God gave to Jacob, the father of that nation (Gen. 32:28).
 The New Testament nation of saints is also called Israel (Gal.
-6:16) because that is one of the names that God gave to His Son, the father of the New Testament spiritual nation of saints.
+6:16) because that is the name God gave His Son, the father of the New Testament nation of saints.
 The Son spoke through Isaiah of the Father calling him Israel:

 - 1. Hear me, O isles!
 Listen, people from afar!
-The LORD [the Father]41 called me from the womb.
+The LORD [the Father]42 called me from the womb.
 From my mother's belly, He made mention of my name. - 2.
 He made my mouth like a sharp sword; in the shadow of His hand, He hid me.
 He made me a polished arrow; in His quiver, He has hidden me. - 3.
 He said to me, "You are my servant Israel, for in you, I will glorify myself."